 Advertising during a political season can be confusing for seasoned advertisers, let alone those who are relatively new to advertising.
 Business owners want to know how their advertising campaigns will be affected—and we’re here to help!

-Have a look at this Q & A with Heidi Dater, Blue Onion’s Media Supervisor, for some insight into what it takes to adjust and maximize your advertising presence during an election year.
+Have a look at this Q & A with Heidi Dater, Blue Onion’s Media Associate Media Director, for some insight into what it takes to adjust and maximize your advertising presence during an election year.

 Q: How does the political season affect media buying?